mjordan/larkm/README.md

 larkm is currently only a proof of concept as we learn about locally mananging ARKs.
 Features such as minting new ARKs, persisting to a database, access control for the REST interface, and tests are yet to come.

+It is considered "lightweight" because it supports only a subset of ARK functionality, focusing on providing ways to manage ARKs locally and on ARKs as persistent, resolvable identifiers.
+ARK features such as suffix passthrough, metadata management, and support for shoulders are currently out of scope.

 ## Requirements

 * Python 3.6+